priprii/FFXIVPlugins/README.md

 ### PyonCam

-A version of [Cammy](https://github.com/UnknownX7/Cammy) with a few bug fixes & IPC implementation for integration with TargetPyon.
+A version of [Cammy](https://github.com/UnknownX7/Cammy) with additional features:
+- IPC implementation for integration with TargetPyon.
+- Fix freecam interrupting doze.

 ### TamaPyon (In Development)